-Dietary reference values (DRVs) are a series of estimates of the energy and nutritional requirements of different groups of healthy people in the UK population.
+Dietary reference values (DRVs) a a series of estimates of the energy a nutritional requirements of different groups of healthy people in the UK population.
 They are not recommendations or goals for individuals.

-Reference Intakes are guidelines for the maximum amount of energy (calories), fat, saturated fat, sugars and salt consumed in a day (based on a healthy adult female).
+Reference Intakes are guidelines for the maximum amount of energy (calories), fat, saturated fat, sugars salt consumed in a day (based on a healthy adult female).